What is a chiari malformation?

 Chiari malformations (CMs) are structural defects in the base of the skull and the cerebellum, the part of the brain that controls balance.

 This defect can cause part of the cerebellum to extend through the opening at the skull base, pushing the cerebellum and brain stem downward.

 This places pressure on the cerebellum, which can block the flow of cerebrospinal fluid (CSF), the fluid that surrounds and protects the brain and spinal cord.

-Symptoms may change for some individuals depending on buildup of CSF and any resulting pressure on tissue and nerves.
-CMs are classified by the severity of the disorder and the parts of the brain that protrude into the spinal canal.
+Chiari malformations are classified by their severity and the parts of the brain that protrude into the spinal canal.

 - Hearing problems

 - Balance issues